krishnafafat/Vue-JS-interview-questions/Readme.md

    **[⬆ Back to Top](#table-of-contents)**

-3. ### Explain Vue.js reactivity and common issues when tracking changes?
+3. ### Explain Vue reactivity and common issues when tracking changes?

    All properties defined in a Vue instance’s data option are reactive, meaning that if they change, the component is automatically updated and re-rendered as needed.
    All such properties are converted to getters and setters during initialization, thus allowing Vue to detect when those properties are accessed or changed.